scicloj/metamorph.ml/README.md

 One example could be the number of dimensions in PCA or the vocabulary size in a NLP ML model.
 But it can be as well a "boolean" alternative, such as if stemming should be used or not.

-This library allows exactly this, namely hyper-tune an arbitraty complex data transformation pipeline.
+This library allows exactly this, namely hyper-tune an arbitrary complex data transformation pipeline.

-Several code examples for metamorph are available in this repo: [metamorph-examples](https://github.com/scicloj/metamorph-examples)
+Several code examples for metamorph are available in this repository: [metamorph-examples](https://github.com/scicloj/metamorph-examples)

 ## Quick start